MarineEvoEcoLab/EecSeq/Protocol.md

 This should take 8-10 hours and can be done over 2 days safely.
 Refer to manual during procedure (steps below are for notes and comments)

+**Note: the input amount of RNA for this is a lot of RNA.
+Our lab has had success in making libraries with 4ug, 2ug, and 1ug as the input for each sample.
+That is 4000ng, 2000ng, or 1000ng.
+The starting volume is 25ul, sometimes RNA needs to be concentrated before use (such as with a vacuum centrifuge).**

 #### Reagents

 KAPA Stranded mRNA-Seq Kit (KAPA #KK8420).
 This kit includes all the enzymes and buffers required for cDNA library preparation from  isolation of poly(A)-tailed RNA.
 Kits include reagents for RNA fragmentation, 1st strand cDNA synthesis and 2nd strand synthesis/marking, and cDNA library preparation, including A-tailing, ligation and library amplification.